Winner of the Packing Room Prize 2018

 Barnes, who is currently performing a national stage show based on his chart-topping second memoir, Working Class Man, said he enjoyed sitting for Preisz.

 “I was excited when I was asked to sit for Jamie, it’s good to get the opportunity to work with a young artist.

 “I was really pleased with the concept of painting me with my hands strapped like a boxer – I remember my father strapping his hands like this for a fight so it was something that appealed to me,” Barnes said.

 “I’ve fought a lot of battles myself in life and I think this painting really captures that.
 I’m really happy with the outcome,” Barnes added.

-The Packing Room Prize – a cash prize of $1500 – is awarded to the best entry in the Archibald Prize as judged by the gallery staff who receive, unpack and hang the entries.
+The Packing Room Prize – a cash prize of $1500 for the artist – is awarded to the best entry in the Archibald Prize as judged by the gallery staff who receive, unpack and hang the entries.

 Finalists for the Archibald, Wynne and Sulman Prizes were also announced today, as were the finalists for the Young Archie competition.

 Finalists in all Prizes will be exhibited at the Art Gallery of NSW from 12 May to 9 September.
 Finalists in the Archibald Prize will then tour to regional Victoria and NSW until June 2019.